carlosolarte/java-dist/docs/02-threads/content.md

 ### Alternative 3: Conditions
 - The philosopher takes a _lock_ (an object shared by all the threads).
 - _While_ the 2 forks are not available, it _waits_.
--  While waiting, the _lock_ is __released__ for other threads (the system continues working!)
+-  While waiting, the _lock_ is __released__ for other threads (the system _continues working_).
-- When _notified_ the thread checks again the condition
+- When _notified_ the thread checks again the condition.
 - If the condition is true, the lock is kept and the operations are safely performed.
 ---
 ### Alternative 3: Conditions
 ```java